-- Restricting the fishery to Zones 4-5 will reduce the catch of LCR tule Chinook and implementing a 9-inch minimum mesh size will reduce steelhead handle. - Modeled catch expectations total 24,260 adult Chinook (3.5% SRW HR; 2.1% LCR tule natural-origin ER) and up to 1,400 Coho (0.03% LCN Coho ER).
-The expected impact rates for natural-origin A- and B-Index steelhead are 0.23% and 0.20%, respectively.
+- The proposed fishing periods are consistent with the 2022 non-treaty Columbia River Summer/Fall Fishing Plan. - Restricting the fishery to Zones 4-5 will reduce the catch of LCR tule Chinook and implementing a 9-inch minimum mesh size will reduce steelhead handle. - Modeled catch expectations total 26,540 adult Chinook (3.14% SRW HR; 2.18% LCR tule natural-origin ER) and up to 3,150 Coho (0.16% LCN Coho ER).
+The expected impact rates for natural-origin A- and B-Index steelhead are 0.22% and 0.24%, respectively.
 No impacts to Chum are expected.
-Up to 500 white sturgeon are expected to be harvested in this fishery.
-The expected harvest of LRH and URB represent 64% and 62% of the total expected commercial impacts, respectively. - Weekly adult Chinook catch expectations include: - Week 33 = 1,200; Week 34 = 3,910; Week 35 = 6,980; Week 36 = 12,170 - The fishery will be managed to remain within the ESA impacts allocated; actual harvest may be more or less than modeled.
+The expected harvest of LRH and URB represent 74% and 62% of the total expected commercial impacts, respectively.
+Up to 400 white sturgeon are available for harvest in this fishery.

+- Weekly adult Chinook catch expectations include: - o Week 33 = 420; Week $34 = 4{,}000$ ; Week $35 = 8{,}620$ ; Week $36 = 13{,}500$ - The fishery will be managed to remain within the ESA impacts allocated; actual harvest may be more or less than modeled.
 Catch expectations are a reflection of the number of fish that may be harvested given the ESA constraints. - Staff will monitor landings and sampling data to determine if catch rates and stock proportions are tracking consistent with expectations.
-If catches are higher than expected, there is adequate time to modify the season if needed. - Ex-vessel prices (per pound) during the 2020 early fall season averaged \$3.57 for bright Chinook, \$0.53 for tule Chinook, and \$1.68 for Coho.
+If catches are higher than expected, there is adequate time to modify the season if needed. - Ex-vessel prices (per pound) during the 2021 early fall season averaged \$3.41 for bright Chinook, \$0.69 for tule Chinook, and \$1.77 for Coho.